LGBTQ+ Family Planning

 Family Building for Gay Male Couples

-Bringing children into the world is a monumental life event that Advanced Reproductive Medicine is honored to help facilitate for couples—regardless of sexual orientation.
-Family building for gay males is complicated and involves several clinical, emotional and legal considerations.
-For male couples, there are two primary ways to have a child; traditional surrogacy with artificial insemination or using a gestational carrier.
+For male couples, there are two primary ways to have a child: traditional surrogacy with artificial insemination or using a gestational carrier.

 Traditional surrogacy and artificial insemination

-In a traditional surrogacy, sperm from one partner is implanted into a surrogate’s uterus with artificial insemination (AI).
-AI involves physician placement of the sperm.
+In a traditional surrogacy, sperm from one partner is implanted into a surrogate’s uterus with artificial insemination.
 The surrogate may be a relative of one of the partner’s or an unknown surrogate.

 Once a surrogate is identified, the male’s sperm will be evaluated for any possible fertility issues.
 If the partner has a low sperm count or motility issue, the artificial insemination procedure may include intrauterine insemination (IUI).
 IUI places the sperm into the woman’s cervix or uterus during ovulation.
-Intracytoplasmic sperm injection (ICSI), an even more advanced method of AI, includes injecting the sperm directly into an egg.
+Intracytoplasmic sperm injection (ICSI) includes injecting the sperm directly into an egg.
 ICSI requires egg retrieval and implantation in the uterus (womb) at an IVF lab.

 Traditional surrogacy is less medically complex than other in vitro fertilization (IVF) procedures and this generally means lower associated costs for couples.